 Enjoy your User-Friendly Kitchen!

 Now that you have all the basics down, it’s time to enjoy your user-friendly kitchen!
 And there is no better way to spruce it up than to have fresh cookies coming straight out of the oven.
 Ready to start baking?
 Try these delicious cookies.
 But be careful – you may have to pull up a few more chairs to the table!

 Ready for More Facets of Homemaking?

 You can get started with these posts!

-If you like the information in this post, head over to the Marketplace and get your copy of The Ultimate Manual for the Art of Homemaking.
+If you like the information in this post, head over to my shop and get your copy of The Ultimate Manual for the Art of Homemaking.
 There you will find all the worksheets and information for the tips in this post, plus so much more to make your kitchen even more user friendly.
 Plus, you will find great worksheets for record-keeping, decorating and frugal living tips, how to mend, gardening information, and so much more!